octobercms/docs/4.x/extend/forms/form-controller.md

-**survey** | Survey layout using stacked sections with headings **sidebar** | Sidebar layout where secondary tabs are rendered in the side panel **popup** | Form contents are managed inside popup windows
+**survey** | Survey layout using stacked sections with headings **sidebar** | Sidebar layout where secondary tabs are rendered in the side panel **popup** | Form contents are managed inside popup windows **document** | Full-height document layout with a Vue-powered toolbar and secondary tabs in a popover

 The **size** property defines the size of the page container or the popup size.